If you believe that an adult you know is being mistreated, exploited, or abused, Adult Protective Services (APS) can help assess and provide support.

-Whether it's Medicaid or SNAP benefits, DACL can assist you with applying for federally-funded benefits.
+Whether it's Medicaid, the EPD Waiver, or SNAP enrollment, DACL can assist you with applying for federally-funded benefits.

 When we care for our caregivers, we are caring for our entire community.
 That’s why DACL provides a variety of programs and services to support unpaid caregivers to our seniors and adults with disabilities.

 The Department of Aging and Community Living’s (DACL) Case Management team helps clients identify their needs, set mutually agreeable goals, develop a plan of action to reach those goals, and provide connection to long-term services and supports.